An information guide on what to do after someone has died in hospital

 Tell Us Once

-You will need to report the death to various organisations and government departments.
-Bristol City Council runs a service called Tell Us Once, which will help you to contact these.
-In doing so you will not have to pay for extra death certificates for each organisation they contact.
-There is a cost in providing the certificate to organisations who are not contacted by the council.
+You will need to inform various organisations and government departments about the death.
+Bristol City Council runs a service called Tell Us Once to help with this.
+This saves you having to buy extra death certificates for each organisation they contact.

 Local councils